Accommodation for people granted international protection

 Arrivals from Ukraine

 People arriving in Ireland from Ukraine who need somewhere to stay should tell the immigration officer in the airport.
 The Irish Government is making plans to accommodate people who arrive from Ukraine.

 Accommodation is provided for Programme refugees when they arrive in the

 State.
 This accommodation may be in a reception centre, a bed and breakfast, a

 If you have been granted international protection (refugee status or subsidiary protection) or permission to remain and you have been living in a direct provision accommodation centre, you will have to leave that centre and move into other accommodation.
-This may be in social housing (public housing) or in private rented housing.
-You can now move to live in any part of the State that you wish.
-If you were already living in private rented accommodation, your change of status will not affect your immediate housing circumstances.
+Most centres allow people to stay after they get their status because it is difficult to find housing.

-You should register at the office of your local authority to go on the waiting list for housing.
+To apply for social housing you must register at the office of your local authority to go on the waiting list for housing.
 The local authorities have a number of housing options depending on your income level and housing need.

-If you have sufficient finance and a regular income, you can apply for a
+If you have enough finance and a regular income, you can apply for a